louisbichard/notes/Revision/Entrepreneurship and innovation/examquestions.md

 ####With reference to the key stages involved in the innovative process and barriers you are likely to encounter, describe how you would take a new product or service idea to the market (25 marks)

 ####Why is adopting innovative culture so difficult for small businesses and how might they address this difficulty?
 (20 marks)

-####How can the 'Theory of planned behaviour' be used to explain entrepreneurial behaviour?
-(20 marks)

 ####Small firm performance is not improved by formal business training provided for entrepreneurs.
 Discuss this statement (10 marks) (3 occurences)